-In the first episode of TVF’s 2014 web series Permanent Roommates, actor Sumeet Vyas’ breakthrough role, we see his character awkwardly but endearingly craft the perfect marriage proposal, only for it to go horribly wrong.
-Four years and numerous acting credits later, he seems to have come full circle – in Shashanka Ghosh’s Veere Di Wedding, his character’s ill-timed proposal sends Kareena Kapoor running to the nearest portable toilet in a state of panic.
+Onscreen marriage proposals never seem to end well for the characters Sumeet Vyas plays.
+In the first episode of TVF’s 2014 web series Permanent Roommates, his breakthrough role, we see his character awkwardly but endearingly craft the perfect one, only for it to go horribly wrong.
+Four years and numerous acting credits later, it happens again.
+In Shashanka Ghosh’s Veere Di Wedding, his character’s ill-timed proposal sends Kareena Kapoor running to the nearest portable toilet in a state of panic.
 Vyas says he doesn’t feel typecast, and his varied releases this year attest to that – besides reprising his role in the web series Official CEOgiri, he will also appear in Akarsh Khurana’s High Jack.
 The film, billed as ‘Bollywood’s first stoner comedy’, features Vyas as Rockesh – a DJ who unwittingly smuggles contraband aboard a flight, setting in motion a chain of events.
 Ahead of the film’s release, he spoke about how the role came about and what his favourite stoner films are:

 This year you’ve had Love Per Square Foot – a film that you’ve written – release on Netflix.
 You’ve starred in a web series and now have two back-to-back film releases.
 Would you say this is the best time to be an artiste in the industry?